 Key Stage 4

-At Key Stage 4 students can opt to study Edexcel GCSE music or BTEC First Award in Music (the course offered will change depending on the needs of the cohort).
+At Key Stage 4 students can opt to study Edexcel GCSE music.

-In GCSE Music students study 8 set works that cover the following Areas of Study:
+At GCSE music students study 8 set works that cover the following Areas of Study:

 - Instrumental Music 1700 – 1820